 Los Angeles Real Estate Market Trends

-Currently, Trulia has 7,419 homes for sale in Los Angeles, CA, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
+Trulia has currently 6,086 homes for sale in Los Angeles, CA, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
 The median price of sold homes in Los Angeles is $880,000 and home are selling for about $684/sqft.

-Here is the latest Los Angeles housing market data for the month of Oct 2019 from Redfin.com.
-The sale to list price ratio shows us that it was buyer’s market in the past month.
+Here is the latest Los Angeles housing market data for the month of Jan 2020 from Redfin.com.
+The sale to list price ratio shows us that it was a trending more like a seller’s market in the past month.

 Los Angeles Housing Market Trends

 |Median List $/Sq Ft||$138|

 Analyzing real estate data from multiple sources gives us a much broader perspective of the direction in which a market is moving.
 There are currently 8,081 homes for sale in Los Angeles on Realtor.com.
 The asking price of single family homes can start from $199,000 and can go up to $165M for a luxury property located in Beverly Crest neighborhood in the city of Beverly Hills, CA. Beverly Crest is a popular neighborhood with a median home price of $3.55M.

 Los Angeles is a big rental property market.
 There are currently 6,690 rental properties in Los Angeles and their rent price can go up to $375,000 per month.
 There are 332 new construction homes for sale in Los Angeles within a price range of $439,000 to $65M.
 The most affordable new construction homes can found in Watts neighborhood in the city of Los Angeles, CA. Watts is a popular neighborhood with a median home price of $410,000.